vpayno/exercism-workspace/go/protein-translation/protein-doc.md

 ## Variables

-ErrInvalidBase is used to signal FronCodon that an invalid codon has been encountered\.
+ErrInvalidBase is used to signal FronCodon that an invalid codon has been encountered.

 ```go
 var ErrInvalidBase = errors.New("Invalid Base")
 ```

-ErrStop is used to signal FromCodon to stop processing codons\.
+ErrStop is used to signal FromCodon to stop processing codons.

 ```go
 var ErrStop = errors.New("STOP")